You Lucky Dog! St. Patrick’s Day Recipes for Your Pup

 Posted by Erin Ballinger

 This St. Patrick’s Day, get your Irish on with Fido!
 These home-cooked recipes are a real treat for dogs and humans.
-Start off with a delicious potato hash topped with a sunny side egg.
-For a midday snack, there’s soft Irish oatmeal dog cookies, and a hearty Shepherd’s Pie washed down with a green smoothie to end the day.
+Start with a delicious potato hash topped with a sunny side egg.
+For a midday snack for your lucky dog, there are soft Irish oatmeal dog cookies and a hearty Shepherd’s Pie washed down with a green smoothie.
+For dinner, serve your pup an authentic Irish Colcannon dish prepared with yummy sweet potatoes and healthy greens.
 Your pooch can be an honorary Irish Setter or Kerry Beagle all St. Patrick’s Day!

 Top ‘o the Mornin’ Potato Hash for Pups

 Hash in the pan.
-Photo by Erin Ballinger / @hankthebasador
+Photo by BringFido/Erin Ballinger

 Ingredients